mzohaibnasir/cloud-GenAI/03_AWS/1_AWS Cloud Technical Essentials/README.md

 ---

-You've got a clear understanding of route tables in AWS!
-Here's a breakdown summarizing the key points you mentioned:

 **Route Tables: Guiding Your Network Traffic**

 - **Function:** Route tables act as a rulebook for network traffic within your VPC.
 They contain entries (routes) that specify where to send packets based on their destination IP address (CIDR block).